-Any object with a dotted underline can be editer on mouse click: VM title, description, CPU and memory.
+Any object with a dotted underline can be edited with a mouse click: VM title, description, CPU and memory.

-- each VM has a vCPU maximum number.
-This value can't be change while the VM is running.
-You can reduce the number of vCPUs, but can't assign more than max.
-In XO, while your VM is halted, allow the max vCPUs you would need, then boot it.
+- Each VM has a maximum vCPU number.
+This value can't be changed while the VM is running.
+You can reduce the number of vCPUs, but you can't assign more than the set max.
+In XO, while your VM is halted, set the max vCPUs you would need, then boot it.
 Now you can reduce it and then expand it later to this maximum.

-- the same limitation apply for the static RAM.
+- The same limitation applies to static RAM.

-Thanks to Xen Storage Motion, it's easy to move a VM disk from a storage to another, while the VM is on!
-This feature can help you to migrate from your local storage to a SAN, or just upgrade your SAN without any downtime.
+Thanks to Xen Storage Motion, it's easy to move a VM disk from one storage location to another, while the VM is running!
+This feature can help you migrate from your local storage to a SAN, or just upgrade your SAN without any downtime.

-To do that: go inside your running VM, then in the the Disk tab.
-Make a long click on the current SR of the disk, a dorpdown menu will be displayed with all compatible destinations.
-Just select it, that's all: the migration will start in live!
+To do so: Access the Xen Orchestra page for your running VM, then enter the Disk tab.
+Long click on the current SR of the disk, and a drop down menu will be displayed with all compatible destinations.
+Just select one, that's all: the migration will start live!

-Despite it's not currently supported in XenServer, we managed to do it in Xen Orchestra.
-It's exactly the same process than for a running VM.
+Even though it's not currently supported in XenServer, we can do it in Xen Orchestra.
+It's exactly the same process as a running VM.

-This button will allow you to boot directly on the CD drive, ignoring your current disks.
+This button will allow you to boot directly from the CD drive, ignoring your current disks.
 Note that it works for all virtualization modes: HVM or PV.

-Activate "Auto Power on" on a VM will also configure the pool accordingly.
+Activating "Auto Power on" for a VM will also configure the pool accordingly.
 If your host is rebooted, the VM will be started right after the host is up.

-If you pool support HA (need a shared storage), you can activate "HA".
-Read our blog post for more details on VM high availability on XenServer.
+If you pool supports HA (must have shared storage), you can activate "HA".
+Read our blog post for more details on VM high availability with XenServer.

 Please read the dedicated section to install a Docker Ready VM.

 You can change the CPU Weight in the VM advanced view.
-Values are:
+The values are: